Questrade vs Qtrade in 2025

 Qtrade Refines Real-Time Account Opening

-The Head of Qtrade and VirtualWealth®, Christine Zalzal had this to say about Qtrade’s move to faster real-time account openings: “More Canadians than ever want to make their own investment decisions.
+“More Canadians than ever want to make their own investment decisions.
 Whether they are new or experienced investors, Qtrade is focused on empowering them to execute on their decisions quickly and with confidence.
 We know Qtraders will appreciate getting their account opened almost instantaneously when they apply.”

-Why Qtrade Is Our Top Canadian Broker For 2024
+Why Qtrade Is Our Top Canadian Broker For 2025

-Qtrade’s consistent excellence over the years includes winning the battle for the #1 spot in the Globe and Mail rankings in 2023, 2022, 2021, 2020, 2019, 2018, 2016, 2014, 2011, 2010, 2009, 2008, 2007, and 2006.
+Qtrade’s consistent excellence over the years includes winning the battle for the #1 spot in the Globe and Mail rankings in 2024, 2023, 2022, 2021, 2020, 2019, 2018, 2016, 2014, 2011, 2010, 2009, 2008, 2007, and 2006.

 I personally hate paperwork.
 So one of my biggest considerations when choosing a product such as an online trading platform or bank account is their long-term track record.
 I don’t want to have to invest hours into switching services at some point.

-As customers become more cost-conscious during this inflation-heavy time, the Qtrade vs Questrade rivalry for your DIY dollars has led to an increasingly innovative final product – delivered at lower price points – for both brokerages.
+As customers become more cost-conscious during this inflation-heavy time, the Qtrade vs Questrade rivalry for your DIY dollars has led to an increasingly innovative final product (delivered at lower price points) for both brokerages.

 I've Completed My Million Dollar Journey.
 Let Me Guide You Through Yours!